Episode353/wwg24/README.txt

 Make sure the texture folders trenchbroom uses and the texture folders godot uses are the same/
 	or there will be some missing textures

+How to edit your Keybinds.
+Edit the autoexec.json

-How to edit your settings.
+How to edit your Configs
-Edit the config.txt
+Edit the config.json

 Made with Godot_v4.3-stable_win64.exe